junghan0611/spacemacs/layers/+lang/elm/README.md

 elm-mode indentation is based on cycling: every time you insert a new line there will be one or more indentation levels available for you to choose from.
-The exact number is printed in the minibuffer either as Sole indentation or Indent cycle (n)... where n is the number of available indentations to choose from.
+The exact number is printed in the minibuffer either as Sole indentation or Indent cycle (n)… where n is the number of available indentations to choose from.
 If the automatic indentation level was not the one you expected simply hit TAB to cycle through the list (note that hitting any other key will cancel the cycle).

 Test runner settings
 --------------------